MasoniteFramework/docs/official-packages/masonite-notifications.md

 {% hint style="warning" %}
 When specifying channel names you must keep `#` in the name as in the example.
 Based on this name a reverse lookup will be made to find the corresponding Slack channel ID.
-If you want to avoid this extra call, you can specify directly the channel ID (right click on Slack channel > Copy Name > the ID is at the end of url)
+If you want to avoid this extra call, you can get the channel ID in your Slack workspace (right click on a Slack channel > Copy Name > the ID is at the end of url)
 {% endhint %}